kmcorbett/dotfiles/README.md

 ## Fresh dotfiles installation

-Note: All shell commands are prefaced with the prompt "$".
 All the commands shown here must be run in the user's home directory.
 In other words, we assume here that the user has used "cd" to set their working directory to the default (per-user) home directory path.

 ### Environment